Stedi/starter-kit/stedi-cloud/functions/readme.md

 Today, Functions can respond to requests coming from the Stedi API or Stedi Terminal.
 We plan to add additional inputs for event triggers in the future.
 Your Function can make any request to a Stedi or any external API.

-## Examples
+# Tutorials

 We include two basic examples to get you started;

-### 1. Hello world (basic)
+## 1. Hello world (basic)

-If you never used event driven functions before, we encourage you to take a look at our hello world example.
+If you never used event driven functions before, we encourage you to take a look at our [hello world tutorial](https://github.com/Stedi/starter-kit/tree/function-samples/stedi-cloud/functions/hello-world).
 This code will teach you the basics to start writing your own functions.
 You can complete the tutorial using just the Stedi Terminal in your webbrowser.

-Link to hello world tutorial

-### 2. Web request function (advanced)
+## 2. Web request function (advanced)

-If you are more familiar with event driven services (such as AWS Lambda, Azure Functions or Google Cloud Functions), we encourage you to take a look at the web request example.
+If you are more familiar with event driven services (such as AWS Lambda, Azure Functions or Google Cloud Functions), we encourage you to take a look at the [web request tutorial](https://github.com/Stedi/starter-kit/tree/function-samples/stedi-cloud/functions/web-request).
 Using this sample, you can make an outbound web request from your function, i.e. to an external webhook or API.

 This function does need to be deployed using a Bash script in order to package and bundle the code.
 We expect to have the Stedi CLI, Stedi SDK and Stedi Formation support in the coming weeks).

-Link to web based request tutorial